SmartEVSE/SmartEVSE-3/docs/REST_API.md

 * current_max_sum_mains

 &emsp;&emsp;The Maximum allowed Mains Current summed over all phases: 10-600A
-<br>&emsp;&emsp;This is used for the EU Capacity rate limiting, currently only in Belgium.
+<br>&emsp;&emsp;This is used for the EU Capacity rate limiting.
 <br>&emsp;&emsp;Usually you should leave this setting at its default value (600A)
 <br>&emsp;&emsp;since your electricity provider probably does not supports this.

 # POST: /color_off

 * R, G, B

-&emsp;&emsp;Set the RGB LED color in EVSE 'Off' mode, overrides the default setting (0, 0, 0) &emsp;&emsp;Sets the color of the connected switch while the EVSE is in Off mode (and .
+&emsp;&emsp;Sets the color of the connected switch while the EVSE is in Off mode (and overrides the default setting (0, 0, 0).
 <br>&emsp;&emsp;R, G and B must be send all together otherwise the data won't be registered.
 ```
     curl -X POST 'http://ipaddress/color_off?R=0&G=0&B=255' -d ''